8.2.1.3 System design

 - shading.

-When installed in a coastal location fixings and bracketry should be appropriate for the area, stainless steel grade 316 should be used where appropriate.
+When installed in a coastal location, fixings and bracketry should be appropriate for the area, and stainless steel grade 316 should be used where appropriate.

 Solar PV technologies should be designed in accordance with the manufacturer’s recommendations, certification scheme requirements and appropriate standards.

-Each system should generally be supplied from one manufacturer as a package and not as individual components or materials.
+Each system should generally be supplied from one manufacturer as a package, not as individual components or materials.
 However, where components from more than one manufacturer are used, they should be compatible to ensure satisfactory performance.

 Mixing of electrical MC4 type connections (male and female) is not acceptable unless specifically allowed by the manufacturer.